The opportunity is ripe for the picking.

 In the Saints' win over a game Golden Valley team, Santa Maria twice scored to retake the lead.

-Christian Pinon scored early in the first half to put the Saints up 1-0.
+Anthony Pinon scored early in the first half to put the Saints up 1-0.
 Golden Valley then tied the game on a breakaway goal from Joevanni Bribiesca with 20 minutes left in the first half.
 The goal was set up as Santa Maria had a difficult time clearing the ball in the defensive midfield, allowing Golden Valley to find possession and flip the switch on a quick counter.

 Santa Maria's Edgar Garces then gave Santa Maria a 2-1 lead later in the first half.